 Have you considered other e-learning systems?

-You did.
-I thought that I would like leraningBOX after you came once, but other people concerned said that it would be better to go elsewhere...?
-But there were some people who said that it would be better.
+I did.
+I wanted to use leaningBOX after you visited me for the first time, but other people were also suggesting other services too.
 But I didn't think that the functions would make a big difference.
-I think the most important thing is the human aspect, the flexibility to respond to requests immediately, and the good support!
-Of course, it's easy to use and the functions are good.
+I think the most important thing is the human aspect, you were flexible and fast to respond to the requests from us.
+I like the good support you are offering!
+Of course, it's easy to use and the functions are good too.

-Thank you for your kind words! ...Would it be possible for you to show us how you actually use learningBOX in your environment?
+Thank you for your kind words! ...Can you tell us how you are actually using learningBOX?

 Of course it's good!

-Right now, we are using it for the Ministry of Internal Affairs and Communications (MIC) and Tokushima Prefecture's Disaster Management Overview Support Staff (GADM) training.
+Right now, we are using it for the Ministry of Internal Affairs and Communications (MIC) and Tokushima Prefecture's General Agency Disaster Management (GADM) training.

-I felt it while actually creating the contents, but I didn't compare it with others... but it is really easy to use.
-Let me briefly explain the GADM training environment of the Ministry of Internal Affairs and Communications.
+I felt this while actually creating the content, not comparing it to others... but it is really easy to use.
+Let me briefly describe the MIC GADM training environment.

 In Tokushima Prefecture's GADM training program, you are required to check five videos and answer each questionnaire.
 For example, in this Q4, you will be asked to fill out your own simulation of the key points of 47 different disaster response operations.

-The Disaster Preparedness Training Center is currently preparing content courses in stages: basic, beginner, intermediate, and advanced.
-We have divided the content into files for each teacher in charge (currently about 20), and we are creating a training program that mainly uses video.▶learningBOX EC function use
+The content currently available at the Disaster Preparedness Training Center is a step-by-step content course: basic, beginner, intermediate, and advanced.
+We have divided the files by the teacher in charge (currently about 20 teachers), and we are creating a training program mainly using videos.▶learningBOX EC function use

-The advanced program is designed to train people in decision-making positions in companies to be leaders in disaster management.
-We hope to start the basic course in the summer.
-We would like to start the basic course first, and then incorporate disaster prevention training as part of the training for young people in companies.
+The advanced content of the program is designed to train people in positions of decision-making authority as leaders in disaster response, if they are in a company.
+We hope to start the basic course by the summer.
+We would like to start the basic course first, and then incorporate disaster management training as part of the training for young corporate staff.

-We are planning to sell a set of Basic Disaster Preparedness Training Course + 5 online courses on BCP (Business Continuity Plan)!
+We are planning to sell a set of Basic Disaster Management Training Course + 5 online courses on BCP (Business Continuity Plan)!